Exceptions and Tracebacks

 ValueError: could not convert string to float: Aquamarine Falcon

-• when functions call other functions, the system creates a “stack” of “frames”, an uncaught error will, by default, print out a “traceback” of these frames
+• when functions call other functions, the system creates a “stack” of “frames”

-• when something goes wrong, you use the traceback to help you find out where and what the problem was
+• When something goes wrong, you use the traceback to help you find out where and what the problem was

 • in python the traceback is ordered from “top” to “bottom”, that is, the “frame” printed first in the traceback (“<stdin>” in the example below) is the “top level” caller